n1kito/Get_next_line/README.md

 # Notes

-I wrote this code to be as easy to understand as possible because it was coded for a video tutorial.
-This explains why I left some comments inside the main function.
+I wrote this code to be as easy to understand as possible because it was coded for a video tutorial, which explains why I left some comments inside the main function.

 # Bonus